-With our Spanish lessons for Transport you will learn "Transport" in 4 easy steps.
-The Spanish you will learn in this lesson consists of 10 Words that name ways of getting around.
+With our Spanish lessons you will learn the topic "Transport" in 4 quick and easy steps.
+The Spanish you will learn in these lessons consists of 10 words that name ways of getting around.

 |10||a pie||on foot|